MinghuiChen43/awesome-deep-phenomena/README.md

 - Limitations of Neural Collapse for Understanding Generalization in Deep Learning. [[paper]](https://arxiv.org/abs/2202.08384)
   - Like Hui, Mikhail Belkin, Preetum Nakkiran.
   - Key Word: Neural Collapse.
   - Digest: We point out that Neural Collapse is primarily an optimization phenomenon, not a generalization one, by investigating the train collapse and test collapse on various dataset and architecture combinations.
-We propose more precise denitions — "strong" and "weak" Neural Collapse for both the train set and the test set — and discuss their theoretical feasibility.
+We propose more precise definitions — "strong" and "weak" Neural Collapse for both the train set and the test set — and discuss their theoretical feasibility.

 ### Empirical Study: 2021